goncalor/SCDTR/README.md

 This repo contains the files used to solve the labs and project of this course.

-The final code for the Server is on  *server/main.cpp*  .
+The report for this project can be previewed and downloaded [here](https://github.com/goncalor/SCDTR/blob/6f6670277e22030c8ff0d3f1e432b8f51dcbfe14/report/final/report.pdf).

-Compiled with:
+The final code for the Server is on  *server/main.cpp*.
+It can be compiled with:

 ```
 g++ -Wall -Wextra -pedantic -std=c++11 -g utils.cpp cpp_simplex/simplex.cpp tcp_server/tcp_server.cpp main.cpp -lpthread -lboost_system  -o teste_server.out